 - 1/ 4 a small avocado

-2. Scrape the meat out and blend using a high-speed blender into a lump free paste in a small bowl.
+- Scrape the flesh out and blend using a high-speed blender into a lump free paste in a small bowl.